Recently, the Wall Street Journal published a front-page article about the challenges customers were having getting McFlurries at McDonald’s.

 The Smart Commercial Kitchen is coming – and with it, more McFlurries.

-Interested in learning more about managing restaurant equipment effectively?
+Interested in learning more about smart commercial kitchens?